y-developer/docs/python/installation.md

 ## Usage of pyenv

-Find list all versions available
+Find list all versions available for installation
 ```bash
 pyenv install -l
 ```